 - Kangaroo Card

-The authors have also gone into the trouble in emphasizing the card skills mentioned above and how they are important to master first.
+The authors have also trouble emphasizing the card skills mentioned above and how they are important to master first.
 Many of the tricks discussed can also be tweaked to fit the occasion where they are going to be performed.

-The Royal Road to Card Magic is available in Hardcover and Paperback and can also be downloaded as an e-book in Kindle.
-The 320-page book was republished by Dover Publications on May 27, 1999.
-It’s a much smaller, but thicker book than the ones on this list.
-Its cover shows an illustration of ways of shuffling, picking and cutting the card.
+The Royal Road to Card Magic is available in Hardcover and Paperback and can also be downloaded as an e-book on Kindle.
+Dover Publications republished the 320-page book on May 27, 1999.
+It’s a much smaller but thicker book than the ones on this list.
+Its cover shows an illustration of ways of shuffling, picking, and cutting the card.

 4. Modern Coin Magic: 116 Coin Sleights and 236 Coin Tricks – Best Coin Magic Book

-Growing up as a kid, a coin trick performed by my grandfather was one of the earliest instances that I experienced as magic.
+Growing up as a kid, my grandfather performed a coin trick was one of the earliest instances that I experienced magic.
 While they are simple and not as flashy as those performed on-stage, they are more personal and great for engaging a person.
 Kid’s still loved it when you pull a quarter off their ears.

 About the Author

 J.B.
 Bobo is one of the authorities when it comes to coin magic.
 A magician himself, Bobo also authored a collection of magical effects that can be performed using small objects entitled “Watch this One.”
 The author’s surname came from his great-grandfather Jean Beaubeaux, who was a French immigrant to the US.
-J.B.’s grandfather induced the spelling of his surname to simply “Bobo,” which is the phonetic translation of their surname.
+J.B.’s grandfather induced his surname’s spelling to simply “Bobo,” which is the phonetic translation of their surname.